 Les Anciens Canadiens (XIV: page 321)

 In 1753, the French started to build forts in the Ohio country and were driving out British traders.
 Therefore, Virginia lieutenant governor Robert Dinwiddie sent George Washington (1732-1799) to these forts to demand that the French vacate.
 On his journey, Washington stopped at Logstown to ask Tanacharison, the Half-King, to travel with him.
 Tanacharison agreed to return the symbolic wampum given to him by French captain Philippe-Thomas Chabert de Joncaire.
-Tanacharison also traveled with George Washington to meet with Jacques Legardeur de Saint-Pierre, the French commander of Fort Le Bœuf.
+Tanacharison also travelled with George Washington to meet with Jacques Legardeur de Saint-Pierre, the French commander of Fort Le Bœuf.
 Neither Chabert de Joncaire nor Jacques Legardeur de Saint-Pierre took the wampum back, and the French did not leave the Ohio country, at least, not then.

-So, we know why Washington was in the Ohio Country.
+So, we know why Washington was in Ohio Country.
 He had been asked to drive the French away.

 27 – 28 May 1754